VOLTTRON/volttron/scripts/scalability-testing/multilistener/README.md

 For step 2, I would often use an extended bash command unless the number of interactions was quite large.
 This isn't the most efficient, but was very quick to write/modify as needed; a par of examples follow.
+*Note:* to run the following commands you need to install two CLI tools: `jq` and `sponge`.
+On debian, you can do that with `sudo apt-get install jq moreutils`.
 For adding new devices:
 ```sh
 for i in {1..99}; do